indigo-tangerine/indigo-tangerine.github.io/_posts/2022-01-13-cognito-api-gateway.md

 ---
 layout: post
-title: "Cognito - API Gateway"
+title: "Cognito - API Gateway - bash"
-date: 2020-01-01
+date: 2022-01-13
-categories: scripts, cognito, api
+categories: scripts, cognito, api, bash
 github_comments_issueid: 6
 ---

 I needed to do some testing of one of our APIs that uses Cognito machine to machine authentication and mTLS but without using Postman - far too easy.
+API Gateway uses the mTLS certificate chain of public keys, the request uses the private key and certificate authority certificate.

 Getting the access token from Cognito.